Orange-OpenSource/BaahBox-Arduino/README.md

 The _Baah Box_ project aims at providing individuals (children or adults) in need of motor recovering or rehabilitation with a new, innovative, portable and fun-to-use muscle training device.

 The device could also be useful to people born with limb agenesis (or who suffered limb loss) and who will be equiped with a prosthesis in the near future.
-Those people need to train specific muscles to learn how to control their future prosthesis.
+These people need to train specific muscles to learn how to control their future prosthesis.

 Muscle rehabilitation or training sessions can be very tedious and boring - not mentionning tiring, especially for children.
 They often last less than an hour, but imply to go to a dedicated center or at physician therapist's office to access to the training devices.
-The trip to the center takes sometimes more time than the session itself.
+The trip to the center often takes more times than the session itself.

 ## Rationale

-We believe that playing while training can be much more enjoyable -and thus- efficient, especially for kids.
+We believe that playing while training can be much more enjoyable -and thus- efficient, especially for children.
 Being able to train at home would also multiply the training sessions and further improve the recovery rate.

 That is why we came out with the Baah Box, a palm-sized arduino-based device which interacts with games on a mobile phone or a tablet (using Bluetooth).
 Myo-electric sensors, or any *move* sensor (like joystick, button, etc.) can be plugged to the box, which will send the movements to the games, and move the games characters accordingly.